 Fair Lending Cases

-- The negotiation of a Consent Agreement between a state bank and the FDIC.
+- Negotiation of a Consent Agreement between a state bank and the FDIC.

-- Negotiation of Consent Orders with the OCC and OTS related to the National Mortgage Settlement impacting the 14 largest U.S. mortgage servicers.
+- Advice regarding the Consent Orders with the OCC and OTS related to the National Mortgage Settlement impacting the 14 largest U.S. mortgage servicers.

 - Freddie Mac COO’s defense against the SEC, the Office of Federal Housing Enterprise Oversight, the Department of Labor, the Federal Election Commission and the Department of Justice with regard to alleged accounting and governance irregularities.